Herdora/chisel/docs/development.md

 # Development

-Guide for contributing to and developing Chisel CLI.
+Guide for contributing to and developing Chisel CLI with the simplified API.

 ## Development Setup